 Answers to some frequently asked questions are below.
-If you cannot find an answer to your question feel free to contact Jon or Amanda directly or use the form at the bottom of this page and we will respond shortly.
+If you cannot find the answer you are looking for, feel free to contact Jon or Amanda directly or use the form at the bottom of the page and we will respond shortly.

-Sessions usually occur weekly, although sometimes more frequent or less frequent sessions are more appropriate (see answer to next question).
+Sessions usually occur weekly, although sometimes more frequent or less frequent sessions are more appropriate.

 Individual counselling or psychotherapy sessions are usually 50 minutes long.

 Couple counselling sessions are usually 60 minutes long.

 This is understandably a common question and the answer varies widely for each person.
 Whilst some people will get the clarity that they need after only a few sessions, most people will have ongoing therapy that continues for as long as needed.
 We do not restrict the number of sessions for anybody; we work in an open ended style and we are available for you until you get to a place where you feel able to manage by yourself.

 This is a rather complex question and worth asking each therapist directly what their personal view is as definitions will vary between clinicians.
 Generally speaking, at Auckland City Therapy we use the term counselling to describe short term therapy with a focus on a specific situation or problem that is causing distress and exploring ways in which that situation can be more effectively managed.

 Psychotherapy, on the other hand, will help you to understand how the experiences in your life have shaped you into who you are, and then look at what aspects of your character you may wish to improve.
 In other words, counselling will tend to focus outwards and psychotherapy will tend to focus inwards (problem outside of me vs problem inside of me).

 At Auckland City Therapy we will usually apply a blend of both approaches according to your specific needs.

 For a more detailed explanation see: Counselling vs psychotherapy.
 Which should you choose?